 For decades, the criminal justice system and hospital emergency departments have been the default safety net to respond to children and adults struggling to cope with issues like anxiety, depression and suicidal ideation.
 Despite the state's recent population growth, North Carolina hospital data underscores continued erosion of community services.
-As of December 2020, the rate of ED discharges for children with a behavioral health condition increased by approximately 70% as compared to December 2019.
+As of December 2020, nearly 40% of all ED discharges for children were for behavioral health concerns.
 Reports also indicate a 91% increase in involuntary commitments in the last decade.
 This "second pandemic" is also a health equity crisis, with a disproportionate number of uninsured, Medicaid, and people of color relying on emergency rooms for their long-term behavioral health care while also facing barriers preventing them from using telehealth options.